8 Things I Wish I Knew Before Going To Japan

 This happened to me while I was in Jiyugaoka – which was totally worth the trip there and the hassle of buying a one-way ticket back… but it’s something I wish I would’ve known.

-7. Being Vegetarian/Vegan Will Be Hard
+7. Being Vegetarian/Vegan Will Be difficult in Japan

-But not impossible!
+However, it’s not impossible!
 If you guys have read my packing list posts, then you know how I always bring granola bars and packets with oatmeal with me around the world.

 Like Israel, the Japanese tend to have savory breakfast options: with rice and a lot of fish.